thatbynln/whoru/README.md

 * [Claws Mail](https://www.claws-mail.org) – An open source email client (and news reader) for Windows and Linux.
 * [KMail](https://kontact.kde.org/components/kmail.html) – The email component of Kontact, the integrated personal information manager from KDE.
 * [K-9 Mail](https://k9mail.app) – A free and open source email client for Android.
-* [FairEmail](https://email.faircode.eu) – An open source and privacy oriented email app for Android.
-* [p≡p](https://www.pep.security) – Free and open source email client for Android and iOS.
-* [Kube](https://kube-project.com) – A modern communication and collaboration client for Linux and macOS.

 ### Encryption